 The National Organic Program (NOP) is a regulatory program in the United States.
-It is a part of the USDA Agricultural Marketing Service.
+It is a part of the United States Department of Agriculture (USDA)'s Agricultural Marketing Service (AMS).

-The NOP is responsible for developing national standards for organically produced agricultural products, which includes crops, livestock, and products derived from those items such as beauty products.
+The National Organic Program is responsible for developing standards for organically produced agricultural products, which includes crops, livestock, and products derived from those items such as beauty products.

 Maximum Yield Explains National Organic Program (NOP)

 In the United States, organic food is federally governed by the regulatory framework of the National Organic Program.
 Protecting the integrity of the USDA organic seal is the NOP's core purpose.

 The National Organic Program involves fresh and processed agricultural food products, such as crops and livestock, as well as non-food products that may be sold as organic, such as natural fibers like organic cotton.
 Health and beauty products can also be labeled organic through the NOP if compliant with the National Organic Program's standards.